sailfish009/openstructure/modules/io/doc/mmcif.rst

   This stores information how a structure is to be assembled to form the bio unit.

+  .. attribute:: id

+    The id of a bio unit as given by the original mmCIF file.

+    Also available as :meth:`GetID`.
+May also be modified by :meth:`SetID`.

+    :type: :class:`str`

   .. attribute:: details

     Special aspects of the biological assembly.
 If not provided, resembles an